vanhaito/PTIT-Covid19-WebApp/README.md

 # PTIT-Covid19-WebApp
-This is a project at the university of Web Programming.
+This is a university project about Web Programming.
 The aim of the project is to create a vaccination registration page for PTIT staff and students

 # Backend
 - PHP